Mount Azure File storage on Linux VMs using SMB

 Moving files from a VM to an SMB mount that's hosted on File storage is a great way to debug logs.
 The same SMB share can be mounted locally to your Mac, Linux, or Windows workstation.
 SMB isn't the best solution for streaming Linux or application logs in real time, because the SMB protocol is not built to handle such heavy logging duties.
 A dedicated, unified logging layer tool such as Fluentd would be a better choice than SMB for collecting Linux and application logging output.

 This guide requires that you're running the Azure CLI version 2.0.4 or later.
 Run az --version to find the version.
-If you need to install or upgrade, see Install Azure CLI 2.0.
+If you need to install or upgrade, see Install the Azure CLI.

 Create a resource group